revuss/ReactTr/restmenu/README.md

 This project showcases a menu display implemented using React components and built with Vite.

+# Menu Display using React and Vite

+This project showcases a menu display implemented using React components and built with Vite.

+## Demo

+Check out the [demo](https://react-tr-dusky.vercel.app/) deployed on Vercel.

 ## Table of Contents

 - [About the Project](#about-the-project)